ilaydaademoglucs/car-damage-detection/README.md

 This project utilizes two machine learning models from Roboflow:
 1. Car Parts Segmentation: [Car Parts Segmentation Model](https://universe.roboflow.com/segmentation-9q8ob/car-parts-llqro)
 2. Car Damage Detection: [Car Damage Detection Model](https://universe.roboflow.com/roboflow-universe-projects/car-damage-detection-ha5mm)

+The main.py file implements a multi-step process to analyze car images for damage.
+The algorithm accepts two images of a car for comparison.

+Damage Detection:
+Both images are processed through the Car Damage Detection model.
+Areas of potential damage are identified and their coordinates extracted.

+Car Parts Segmentation:
+The images are then passed through the Car Parts Segmentation model.
+This step identifies and segments individual car parts in both images.

+Damage Localization:
+The algorithm correlates the detected damage areas with the segmented car parts for identifying which specific car parts are damaged.

+Comparison and Analysis:
+The results from both images are compared to identify any new or additional damage.
+Damage confidence percentages are calculated for each affected part.

+Results:
+The algorithm produces a detailed report of the damage assessment, including:
+Affected car parts
+Damage confidence percentages
+Visual representation of the damage

 ## Setup and Installation